-New York University: Deadline to submit a waiver is September 30 and you can do here: https://nyu.consolidatedhealthplan.com/student_health/new_york_university/initial_login.html
+New York University: The deadline to submit a waiver is September 30 and you can do it here: https://nyu.consolidatedhealthplan.com/student_health/new_york_university/initial_login.html

 Knowledge is power, share this article

-Columbia University: Deadline to submit a waiver is September 30 and you can do so here:
+Columbia University: The deadline to submit a waiver is September 30 and you can do so here:

 Fordham University: Deadline to submit a waiver is September 10 and you can find more information here: